WIPO-Unige Summer School 2020

 June 22 – July 3, 2020 (2 weeks)

-The University of Geneva, together with the World Intellectual Property Organization (WIPO), will organize a two-weeks WIPO-University of Geneva Summer School on Intellectual Property (June 22 to July 3).
-The Summer School will take place online.
-The Summer School is open to approximately 60 senior students (graduate and postgraduate students) and young professionals from any field of study or discipline (from law to economics).
+The University of Geneva, together with the World Intellectual Property Organization (WIPO), organized a two-weeks WIPO-University of Geneva Summer School on Intellectual Property (June 22 to July 3).
+The Summer School took place online.
+The Summer School was open to approximately 60 senior students (graduate and postgraduate students) and young professionals from any field of study or discipline (from law to economics).

 Photo : WIPO/Berrod

 The Summer School offers an invaluable education program in intellectual property (IP).